 How Office 365 Groups work

-When you create a Microsoft Team, on the backend, you’re creating an Office 365 Group and the associated SharePoint document library and OneNote notebook, along with ties into other Office 365 cloud applications.
-If the person creating the team is an owner of an existing Office 365 Public or Private Group, they can add Teams functionality to the group.
+When you create a team, on the backend, you’re creating an Office 365 Group and the associated SharePoint document library and OneNote notebook, along with ties into other Office 365 cloud applications.
+If the person creating the team is an owner of an existing Office 365 Public or Private Group, they can add Teams functionality to the group if it has less than 2500 people and has never been added to Teams.
 This creates one default General channel in which chat messages, documents, OneNote, and other objects reside.
 Viewing the document library for the channel will reveal the General folder representing the channel in the team.
 More importantly, if you create your own folder structure within a document library it does not propagate to Teams as a channel; for now, it only flows from Teams into SharePoint.

 Deleting an Office 365 Group will remove the mailbox alias for persistent Outlook/OWA conversations and Teams meeting invites, and mark the SharePoint site for deletion.
 It takes approximately 20 minutes between the removal of a team and its effect on Outlook.
 Deleting a team from the Teams client will remove it immediately from view to all who are members of the team.
 If you remove members of an Office 365 Group that has had Teams functionality enabled on it, there could be a delay of approximately two hours before the team is removed from view in the Teams client for the affected people who were removed.